 PhD students have the same project opportunities as MS students.
 Past projects for the programs have included Brain-Computer Interfaces (BCI) for video games, theme park ride and animation design, interactive online non-linear narrative comics, advanced animation production techniques, a multi-media interactive dance performance with body tracking, and multi-touch games for teaching middle-school children.

 Graduates of the Westphal Animation and Digital Media programs at Drexel have landed positions at leading companies such as Pixar, DreamWorks, Microsoft XBOX, Disney, NCSoft, and many others.

-Established in 1961 as the Laguna Beach School of Art, Laguna College of Art and Design (LCAD) serves 670 students enrolled in five undergraduate BFA programs and two MFA degrees.
+Established in 1961 as the Laguna Beach School of Art, Laguna College of Art and Design (LCAD) serves 670 students enrolled in five BFA and two MFA programs.
 Options for aspiring animators include a BFA in Animation.

 Per the school, animation students “will become skilled at shaping compelling frame-by-frame performances that inspire viewers to accept that the characters on screen are alive with genuine thoughts and sincere emotions.”
-The program, says the school is dedicated to ensuring that students become exceptional storytellers who understands the entire process of filmmaking from script to screen.
+The school also says that it is dedicated to ensuring that students become exceptional storytellers who understand the entire process of filmmaking from script to screen.